bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 \frac{1 - \color{green}{2} z^{-1}}{1 - \color{blue}{\frac{1}{2}} z^{-1}} \newline
 &=& H_{min}(z) \cdot H_{ap}(z)
 \end{eqnarray*}
-First create a zero by we mirroring the zero, which results in a new zero at $z=0.5$.
+First create a zero by mirroring the zero, which results in a new zero at $z=0.5$.
 This new zero has to be compensated by a new pole at the same position $z=0.5$.
 Then rearrange all old and new poles and zeros of $H(z)$ into two factors.
 The first factor contains the old pole and the new zero, which are both inside the unit circle and so this factor is minimum phase.
 The second factor contains the old zero and new pole which are each others mirrored versions and so this factor is all pass.
 <div style="max-width: 600px; margin: auto">
   <figure>
     <img